Graphite carbon anode electrolysis is an excellent non-abrasive and non-toxic method for electrolytic rust removal from iron and steel.

 This is due to the fact that the casting actually had very little red rust (Fe2O3), and had no rust scale buildup before the process.
 Using carbon rather than steel as the sacrificial anode is also cleaner.
 If you use a piece of steel (like a piece of re-bar) for the anode, it makes the solution much messier as the steel anode is decomposed (sacrificed) in the process.

-After washing in warm water and air drying, the part looks pretty good.
-I have read that it is recommended to rinse the part in alcohol to help it dry without re-forming new orange surface rust, but I do not do it.
+The part looks pretty good after washing in warm water and air drying.
+I have read that some people recommend to rinse the part in alcohol to help it dry without re-forming new orange surface rust, but I do not do it.
 Re-rusting is not an issue when using carbon anodes.

 Obviously my first test was no challenge!
 No worry, I have a rusted original RH tail lamp bracket from New Zealand which might be a little tougher.